 We’ve rounded up a selection of some of the finest examples out there today, with models to suit most genres, budgets and playing styles.
 From blues to shred, via classic rock and indie, there is a guitar for you out there and we’re happy to help you find it.
 Let’s take a look at some of the best electric guitars under $/£1,000 right now.

-With Amazon Prime Day on the horizon, it could be worth holding off on picking up a new sub-$/£1,000 electric guitar until the Prime Day music deals start emerging.
-We'll be reporting on the best offers right through to Prime Day itself.
+With Black Friday on the horizon, it could be worth holding off on picking up a new sub-$/£1,000 electric guitar until the Black Friday guitar deals and Black Friday music deals start emerging.
+We'll be reporting on the best offers right through to Black Friday itself.

 - 18 of the best electric guitars on the planet right now